Dylmoco/smoothr/supabase/README.md

 # Supabase Edge Functions

 This folder contains Supabase edge functions for Smoothr.
-The only function at present is `proxy-live-rates` which serves currency exchange rates.
+It currently includes `proxy-live-rates` for currency exchange rates and `webflow-order-handler` for processing orders sent from Webflow.

 ## Deploying